 On top of this, you must also provide an option to let customers write down their desired product, if it’s not available in the display, to order.

-There are two primary ways that on demand startups find couriers.
+There are two primary ways that on demand business and startups find couriers.

 -They hire their own fleet of couriers.